c055/docs/dai_whitepaper.md

 **Dai holders use the Dai** as a stable cryptocurrency on the Ethereum blockchain, and as a low risk investment asset that is free from volatility risk and is long term deflationary.
 The Dai has low risk relative to most blockchain assets because every Dai is provably backed by a diversified pool of collateral on the Ethereum blockchain, as well as by Makers insurance.

 **MKR owners gain value from the Dai** because MKR represents the ownership of Makers insurance service.
-Dai issuers an insurance fee on the Dai, and Maker steadily funnels this income to MKR owners by buying and permanently destroying MKR supply, thus, decreasing the supply and increasing market price.
-In return Maker is forced to bail out bad debt in the event of a sudden collateral crash (a so-called a black swan event).
+Dai issuers pay an insurance fee on the Dai, and Maker steadily funnels this income to MKR owners by buying and permanently destroying MKR supply, thus decreasing the supply and increasing market price.
+In return Maker is forced to bail out bad debt in the event of a sudden collateral crash (a so-called black swan event).
 If Maker does not have enough assets on hand to immediately cover all bad debt, the MKR supply is automatically inflated and sold off to raise funds in order to cover all the bad debt over time.
-As a result Makercoin owners are exposed to both the profits and the risk of Makers insurance service.
+As a result MKR owners are exposed to both the profits and the risk of Makers insurance service.

 ##Note on oracles, governance and roadmap